-Not too long ago, I made the switch to FreshBooks for most of my invoicing.
+Not too long ago, I made the switch to Freshbooks for most of my invoicing.
 FreshBooks provides me with the ability to invoice my clients quickly and easily, as well as save money on PayPal fees.
 I made the switch when I realized how much money I was wasting in PayPal fees.
-I was paying more than $1,500 a year in PayPal fees.
-With FreshBooks, that amount is significantly reduced.
+I was paying more than $1,500 a year, but thanks to FreshBooks, that amount is significantly reduced.

 Features of FreshBooks

 FreshBooks is very feature-rich, and easy to use.
 It features the ability to set up invoicing for as many clients as you would like (as long as you pay the fee), and you can save invoice information for the future.

 FreshBooks lets you see which invoices have been sent, viewed, and which are in the process of being paid.
 It’s easy to keep track of your outstanding invoices, and resend invoices as needed (automatically sent at 30-day and 45-day intervals).
 All viewable via the internet, and no application to install.